mbkkong/sanches/README.md

-# Sanches - Real-Time App
+# Sanches - Real-Time Security

 A modern Electron application built with TypeScript that provides real-time notification for your security issues via WebSocket connections.

-It consumes `sanches-cli` at the backend.
+Consumes `sanches-cli`.